sensei-huang/Programming-Contest/README.md

  - Testing (although the sample inputs are often sufficient, being able to test your parts of your own code is very useful)
 ---
 Management and team spirit
- - Teamwork (knowing what roles everyone does and working together)
+ - Teamwork (knowing what roles everyone does and working together.
+Being able to talk and effectively communicate ideas)
  - Time management (knowing how to spend your time wisely)
  - Perseverance (not giving up and consistently working on problems)